tasxatzial/photobook/README.md

 ## Description

-A platform where people can share information about travel locations.
+A simple platform where people can share information about travel locations.

 ## Language

-HTML, CSS, Javascript (ES5).
+Frontend: Plain HTML, CSS, Javascript (ES5)

+Backend: Java

+Database: SQL

 ## Features

+Here's a complete list of features:

-### Sign up
+### Sign up screen

-* Notifications if all required inputs match the accepted format.
+* Notifications if a required input does not match the accepted format.

-* Passwords mismatch notification when two different passwords have been entered.
+* Password mismatch notification.

 * Username & email notifications if they are already taken by someone else.